 Depending where type is placed on a website, users will react differently.
 Type placed in the upper body of the page will be of more importance that type placed in a sidebar or on footer.
 However, placing larger size type in the sidebar will draw attention to itself.
 Note: always carefully balance your type in the main body and sidebar areas based on how you want the user to digest the information that you are presenting to them.

 Always design your site for optimum flow

 The responsibility for creating good page flow lies with the designer.
-A good designer will concentrate on each element of spacing and hierarchy.
-Once he has done this he will review to see how they all get with each other together.
+A skilled designer, who can be hired from a renowned Web Design Agency like Brightvue, can concentrate on each element of spacing and hierarchy.
+Once the designer has done this, he/she can review to see how all the elements look together.

 Maintain Legibility within the Presence of Branding

 If you want your website to stand out from the crowd then it has to be visually stunning.
 This could be in the form of an elaborate design.
 If this is the case then the typography has to be exact.
 When a font is embedded in an image you can use it in a variety of creative ways.